 Organisations, groups and individuals have an important role in developing the market place and providing services.
 Clients are looking for greater choice and control as they use their personal budget to purchase their own care and support.

-We're very interested in working with local organisations and providers to ensure the right type, quality and amount of provision is in place, particularly as we'll be increasingly moving the provision of day services into community settings.
+We're very interested in working with local organisations and providers to ensure the right type, quality and amount of provision is in place, particularly as we'll be moving the provision of day services into community settings.

 - Instead of the Council purchasing services, the individual will purchase the service or activity for themselves

-- Less competition between different providers and more collaboration
+- More collaboration between different providers

 - More flexible times